egedursun/bimod-lab/README.md

 - [ ] A better payment method management (for credit card storage and usage).
 - [ ] Proper documentation & tutorial.
 - [ ] Sample instructions to help the people through the application.
-- [ ] Dev instructions markdown to help people setup the project in their own computers / repositories.
+- [ ] Dev instructions markdown to help people set up the project in their own computers / repositories.
+- [ ] Create the indexes for all data models to increase the performance.
+- [ ] Automated balance top ups (monthly or as it goes low).

 ---